beingfranklin/Reddit-WallStreetBets-Sentiment-Analysis/README.md

 There are mainly two Jupyter notebooks included in this repository

 * **Data_Exploration.ipynb** -  This notebook contains the data exploration that was done as part of this project.
 * **ML_Models.ipynb** -  This notebook contains the ML Models and other analysis that was done as part of this project.
+Logistic Regression, Linear SVC and Multinomial Naïve Bayes were the models used.
+This file also contains comparison of these models, their confusion matrix and other relevant visualisations.

 *P.S. -  Read the **Report.pdf** to know more about this project and conclusions*.